 - Failing to notice complications during or after a medical procedure or during the course of medical treatment

 - Failing to resuscitate a patient

 Hospitals have a duty to provide patients with quality care.
 Hospital managers are responsible for ensuring their facility is properly staffed.
 When they fail to do so, serious injuries can result.
 Patients or their loved ones can file a medical malpractice claim, both against the specific medical personnel as well as against the hospital.

 Hospital under-staffing errors are classified as medical malpractice.
 Injured parties can file a claim against the responsible nurse or other staff member.
 They can also file a claim against the hospital’s management.
 Had the managers ensured the hospital was appropriately staffed, the injury may not have occurred.

 Our attorneys are here to help you with your claim.
 We have a wealth of knowledge and expertise in medical malpractice cases.
-Additionally, we have private access to both a board-certified medical doctor and registered nurse.
+Additionally, we have private access to a board-certified medical doctor.
 They will assist in reviewing your medical records and the evaluation of your claim.

 Damages for Your Claim

 When serious injuries result from hospital under-staffing errors, we will pursue damages on your behalf.
 These damages are carefully calculated to ensure full compensation for: